manish0006git/covid19--SQL-analysis/README.md

 - Time-series analysis

 ## Dataset
-Source: Our World in Data
+Source: Our World in Data, Download it from here https://ourworldindata.org/covid-deaths
-https://ourworldindata.org/covid-deaths

 ## How to Run
 1. Import schema.sql to create tables